isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Application Process.md

 ---
 #### Centralised DSA-Sec Application Process

 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open (Date TBC).
+The application is free-of-charge and will be open from 7 May to 3 June 2024.

 For our school, the specific timeline for 2024 is as follows: